orblivion/KiwixSandstorm/.sandstorm/description.md

 When you start up the app for the first time, it will guide you through the process:

 * Download a content file from the from Kiwix website (or elsewhere if you wish) onto _your personal computer_.
-* Upload the content file from your personal computer into _your Sandstorm grain_
+* Upload the content file from your personal computer into _your Sandstorm grain_.
 * Enjoy the content, and share it with others!

 ## Licensing